 The modern corporate professional's daily life is a complex maze of deadlines and commitments.
 As the world becomes more and more interconnected and easy to reach, it has become much harder for employees to maintain a balancing act between their professional commitments and their health needs.
 In such cases, a robust, effective and personalized corporate health benefits program can help reduce employees' concerns when it comes to managing their health.

-According to a survey published by Kaiser Family Foundation (KFF), 53% of small and medium-sized corporations and 81% of large enterprises offer at least one corporate wellness program, usually focused around weight management, smoking cessation, and coaching for a healthier lifestyle.
+According to a survey published by Kaiser Family Foundation (KFF), 53% of small and medium-sized corporations and 81% of large enterprises offer at least one corporate wellness program, usually focused on weight management, smoking cessation, and coaching for a healthier lifestyle.

 However, while many companies are steadily adopting wellness plans, it is equally important to choose a plan which suits the employees and the employer as well.
 As the pandemic has shown us, adapting to the challenges thrown by uncertain circumstances is not an option, but a mandate.
 Keeping this in mind, flexible corporate health programs which offer health benefits catered to the specific needs of an employee (and the employer) are the need of the hour, as corporate workplaces around the world adapt to a rapidly changing environment.